 The TAG comprises technical and subject matter experts across government (including EECA) and/or the private sector.
-The role of the TAG is to ascertain confidence in the ability of the Applicant to deliver the Project and the representations included in the Applicant Proposal.
-The TAG will evaluate proposals against the Minimum Funding Conditions and the Proposal Requirements which will include financial and technical due diligence.
+The role of the TAG is to ascertain confidence in the Applicant's ability to deliver the Project and the representations included in the Applicant's Proposal.
+The TAG will evaluate proposals against the Funding and Eligibility Conditions which will include robust financial and technical due diligence.
 The TAG will prepare an evaluation report of its findings for the Assessment Panel.

-5.3 The assessment panel
+5.2 The assessment panel